Healthy Homes Assessment Korokoro

 What We Do

-As building inspectors, we deal with all the elements that come with professional home inspections.
-We’re here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all aspects associated with specialist house examinations.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake detailed examinations to make sure that you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We value your money We will conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning a home.

-We specialise in a range of services to ensure you are completely updated on the condition of any property you may be thinking of buying or selling as well as additional solutions.
+We specialise in a range of services to ensure that you are completely aware of the state of any property that you might be thinking of buying or selling and also other solutions.

-We don’t just work with you , but we also have major clients, including bank branches, local councils, and insurance firms.
-Evidently , they appreciate their peace of mind provided, thanks to the information provided in our building inspection reports.
+We don’t just work with you , but we also collaborate with a number of major clients, including bank branches, local councils, and insurance companies.
+Evidently , they appreciate their reassurance provided, by the data contained included in our reports on building inspections.

 Comprehensive House Assessments